- Tencent: Video Technologies Towards Human Perception

 Date: Sept.
 24

 The workshop is split into three sections.
 The first section’s focus is on datasets and analysis for user generated content (UGC).
 Most videos uploaded to YouTube are generated by non-professional creators with consumer devices.
 Traditional video quality metrics used in compression and quality assessment, like BD-Rate and PSNR, are designed for pristine originals and consequently their accuracy and utility drops when applied on non-pristine originals, i.e., majority of UGC.
 Here, we will address challenges in compression and quality assessment of such content, and introduce our recent work on YouTube UGC dataset.
-The second section focuses on recent advances in video compression with AV1 codec, and introduces some new perspectives.

 The third section talks about MediaPipe, a graph-based framework for building multi-modal ML perception pipelines.
 It is developed at Google, widely adopted in Google research and products, and now open source and available to all ML researchers and practitioners.
 With MediaPipe, a perception pipeline can be built as a graph of modular components, including, for instance, inference models and media processing functions.
 Sensory data such as video streams enter the graph, and perceived descriptions such as object-localization and face-landmark streams exit the graph.
 In this section, an overview of MediaPipe will be presented together with use-case examples enabling real-time perception in the camera viewfinder on mobile devices.

 Sasi Inguva received his bachelors degree in Computer Science from IIT Madras in 2012, with special focus on Computer Vision.
 After graduation, he joined Media Algorithm team in Youtube/Google.
 His research fields include video processing infrastructure, 3d reconstruction from videos and video quality assessment.